 Note the following on the site plan:

 - North arrow .

 - Outbuildings •

-- Lot lines
+- Lot lines .

-- .
+- Sidewalks and driveways .

+- Building outline

-- Plantings .
+- Plantings

-- .

-- Utility lines .
+- Utility lines ٠

+- Water well, if any .

-- Sidewalks and driveways Plantings Septic system, if any Drawing scale
+- Septic system, if any • · Drawing scale

-- Building outline Drainage direction(s) .
+- Drainage direction(s)

 Fences and walls

-Provide dimensions for all major site components
+- Provide dimensions for all major site components